Class Schedule

 • High-performance teams

-Course Length:
+Course Length: 9:00am-5:00pm

 The American Heart Association is not an accrediting agency.
-Please contact your accrediting body to see if they will accept/award CE credits for this or any AHA course you complete successfully.
-The authority comes from accrediting bodies.
+Please contact your accrediting body to see if they will accept/award CE credits for this or any other AHA course you complete successfully.
+That authority comes from accrediting bodies.
 For example, the American Nurses Credentialing Center (ANCC) approves many of our courses for CE credits for nurses.
 In the same way, other accrediting bodies may award credits for this or any other AHA course.
 Your HR department may also be able to help you identify sources for CE credits.

-Audience:
+Target Audience:

 The American Heart Association’s BLS Course is designed for healthcare professionals and other personnel who need to know how to perform CPR and other basic cardiovascular life support skills in a wide variety of in-hospital and out-of-hospital settings.
+Please contact your employer to ensure that you are selecting the correct course.

 • High-quality CPR for adults, children, and infants